oyepriyansh/DevProfiles/CONTRIBUTING.md

 3. Change or replace the placeholders with your image and profile urls.
 [IMAGE-URL] with your image URL.

 [YOUR_NAME] with your name.

-[SKILL-1], [SKILL-2], [SKILL-3] with your skills
+[SKILL-1], [SKILL-2], [SKILL-3] with your skills.

-[YOUR GITHUB URL], [YOUR X/TWITTER URL], and [YOUR LINKEDIN URL] with your Github, X/Twitter & LinkedIn profile URL respectively.
+[YOUR GITHUB URL], [YOUR X/TWITTER URL],

+and [YOUR LINKEDIN URL] with your Github, X/Twitter & LinkedIn profile URL respectively.

-4. Commit your changes.
+5. Commit your changes.
-5. Create a pull request with a message.
+6. Create a pull request with a message.
-6. Wait for Merge .
+7. Wait for Merge .

 And there you go !!🥳